etobin1/pifrost/README.md

 ![alt text](images/download-config.png)

-The configurationw will look like this:
+The configuration will look like this:

 ```
 conn Tunnel1